Tours in Nebraska for Women

 Day 4 - Prairie-Chicken Lek and Return to Denver

-It’s an early start, but for good reason: Today we experience the greater prairie-chicken lek, a dawn ritual of booming, dancing, and strutting by males competing for mates.
+It’s an early start for the prairie chicken tours in Nebraska, but for good reason: Today, we experience the greater prairie-chicken lek, a dawn ritual of booming, dancing, and strutting by males competing for mates.
 It’s a breathtaking glimpse into the wild heart of the prairie.
-Afterward, we’ll enjoy a hearty breakfast before making our way back to Denver, hearts full of all we’ve experienced.
+Afterwards, we’ll enjoy a hearty breakfast before making our way back to Denver, hearts full of all we’ve experienced during our birding tours in Nebraska for women.

 Meals: Breakfast, Lunch